 4:30 pm - 6 pmSOCIAL HOUR WITH BAR AND APPETIZERS AT POOL*** WEDNESDAY ***

-8 am - 9:30 am CORROSION CONTROL OF CONCRETE PRESSURE PIPE Instructor: Ms. Sylvia Hall, PE, Sylvia Hall Engineering, Hacienda Heights, CA www.SHEngineering.expert Recommendations are made for the design, maintenance, and monitoring of concrete pressure pipe to ensure trouble-free service in corrosive environments.
+8 am - 9:30 am CORROSION CONTROL OF CONCRETE PRESSURE PIPE Instructor: Ms. Sylvia Hall, PE, Sylvia Hall Engineering, Escondido, CA www.SHEngineering.net Recommendations are made for the design, maintenance, and monitoring of concrete pressure pipe to ensure trouble-free service in corrosive environments.
 Provisions for corrosion control are described for most environmental exposures likely to be encountered.

 9:30 am - 10 amBREAK IN EXHIBIT HALL WITH RERESHMENTS